makehumancommunity/makehuman-static-website/content/_index.md

 This is the new homepage for [MakeHuman]({{< relref "MakeHuman" >}}) and [MPFB]({{< relref "MPFB" >}}).
 As not everything has been ported, some things can only be found via [the old site](http://www.makehumancommunity.org/).

+## 2025-02-18: First part of tutorial on MPFB materials

+There is now a new video available, explaining the basics of MPFB materials.

+{{< youtube g_2bkrCZ10Y >}}

+## 2025-02-05: New getting started video for MPFB

+A new getting started video has been added, intended to replace the old one.
+This shows installation from the extension platform as well as updated info on the first few steps of creating a character.

+{{< youtube FNeiLDH_lnw >}}

 ## 2025-01-28: MPFB v2.0.8 has been released

 The first stable release of MPFB is now [available on the extension platform](https://extensions.blender.org/add-ons/mpfb/).